 Being wired a little differently than most people, I actually enjoy the hunt for new magazines and have HUGE distribution lists.

 To help novice travel writers lay a foundation quickly, or to expand their magazine lists, I’ve published a reference manual, 100 Print Magazines That Want to Publish Your Travel Articles.

 I’ve also published a guide for online magazine leads.
 Fifty Websites that Want to Publish Your Travel Stories includes a quality list of websites where you can pitch your articles.
 Websites usually don’t pay writers for their articles, but it can be a good way to collect a few bylines if you’re a beginner.

 You can purchase these guides individually at the above links, or in our Beginner’s 3-Pack along with The Complete Guide to Query Letters for Travel Writers.
 Click on the graphic below to learn more about the 3-pack and save 10% …

-I’ve also published some other VERY helpful travel magazine list resources on this website with more gold nugget lists of magazines, just waiting for you to pan.
+I’ve also published some other VERY helpful travel magazine list resources on this website (PitchTravelWrite.com).
+They show you how to plan your magazine search.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.